 Even the rear has distinctively curved lines, with high taillight clusters that are partially mounted on the main body and the tailgate.
 The easy-to-see and easy-to-grab tailgate handle is handy and convenient.

-The new wheels for 2010 are a five-spoke design, and the other exterior enhancements give the Santa Fe a look that says it might cost more than its actual price.
-The roof rack is also well integrated into the whole.
+Both the 17- and 18-inch wheels are a five-split-spoke design, and with the other exterior enhancements give the Santa Fe a look that says it might cost more than its actual price.
+The roof rack is well integrated into the whole.